mrjoes/mrjoes.github.com/about.md

 Profession?
 -----------

 Programmer.
 Passionate about Python.
-Have experience with .NET platform (C# mostly), C, C++, a bit of gamedev and x86 assembly language.
+Have experience with .NET platform, C, C++, a bit of gamedev and x86 assembly language.

+Fluent in Web-related technologies and can work as a full-stack developer.

 How to reach me
 ---------------